 Please let me know if there’s anything you’d like retouched and I can give you a quote for the additional editing work.

 I want you to feel as comfortable and relaxed as possible during our session so if you have any sensitivities about your face or body such as a birth mark or scar just let me know.
-I can work around you and choose the best angle to minimise the feature.
+I can choose the best angles to minimise the feature.
 If you want to talk about anything before you come along, feel free to email or call me.
 Remember, I want you to get the most out of our session and am happy to discuss anything so don’t be embarrassed to get in touch.